Let’s get started!

 - Push one PVC lock fitting onto each end of the flow meter firmly using a twisting action until the fitting is nearly flush with the flow meter.

-- Push the PVC swivel adapters (the female side of the union) into the fittings up to the ribbing on the body of the adapters.
+- Push the PVC swivel adapters (the female side of the union) into the fittings up to the raised nubs on the body of the adapters.

 - Press the ends down onto a hard surface to ensure the fittings and adapters are pushed in fully.

-- Identify 17 inches of continuous straight pipe between the backflow preventer and the valve box.
+- You should have 17 inches of continuous straight pipe exposed between the backflow preventer and the valve box.

 Accuracy is important here!
 Measure twice, cut once.